 Ever since Shaw and his wife turned 32 acres of their working farm into native wildflowers, they have seen an ever-increasing stream of insects and birds including yellow-headed bobolinks, and indigo buntings.
 In late summer, countless species of butterflies come to enjoy purple cosmos, yellow goldenrods, bee balm and tufts of grass seeds that were planted with the help of Washington College’s Natural Lands Project Director, Dan Small.

 Shaw is a renowned wildlife artist and instructor.
 Born in England, he is an expert Falconer and accomplished horseman.
 He has a passion for raising, breeding, and training Pasa Fino horses.
 He and his wife Ann Habberton Shaw are long time Queen Anne’s County residents and reside on a farm in Queenstown.

 Join Chesapeake Forum for a rare Field Trip to Jonathan and Anne’s Queenstown farm on August 2 from 8:30 AM – 11 AM.
 In person. $20.
 Carpool from vacant bank lot in front of Target.
 To register, visit https://chesapeakeforum.org.
 Be sure to bring a good shade hat, sunscreen and binoculars.

-Chesapeake Forum is nonprofit organization dedicated to providing lifelong learning opportunities for residents of the Eastern Shore.
-To receive Chesapeake Forum’s newsletter, please send your email and mailing address to firstname.lastname@example.org.
+Chesapeake Forum is a nonprofit organization dedicated to providing lifelong learning opportunities to residents of the eastern shore.
+To receive Chesapeake Forum’s newsletter, please send your name and contact information, including address and email, to [email protected].